With the best budget microphones, you can achieve amazing sound quality at an affordable price.

 Musicians like to use AKG P120 to record vocals.
 It captures a warm sound when singing about six inches from the front of it.

 AKG P120 has a unidirectional cardioid polar pattern.
 It picks up the full range of sounds that humans can hear.
 It can be used to record a very loud sound source of up to 150 dB without adding any distortion, such as a loud amplified electric guitar.
-It has a rugged all-metal body and is built well.
+It has a rugged all-metal body and is built well to record music.

 Killer feature: It has a built-in bass-cut filter and a switchable attenuation pad.